Sofya Berultseva: Career

-In December 2021, she won the silver medal in her event at the Asian Karate Championships held in Almaty, Kazakhstan.
+In December 2021, Berultseva won the silver medal in her event at the Asian Karate Championships held in Almaty, Kazakhstan.
 She also won one of the bronze medals in the women's team kumite event.

-She won the gold medal in the women's +68 kg event at the 2022 World Games held in Birmingham, United States.
+Berultseva won the gold medal in the women's +68 kg event at the 2022 World Games held in Birmingham, United States.
 She defeated María Torres of Spain in her gold medal match.
 She also won the gold medal in her event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+In 2023, she lost her bronze medal match in the women's +68 kg event at the World Karate Championships held in Budapest, Hungary.
+She also lost her bronze medal match in the women's +68 kg event at the 2025 World Games held in Chengdu, China.